4doggo/learning-journal/markdown.md

 # What I learned about Markdown:

-markdown is a way to stylize text like CSS is for HTML
+## Markdown is a way to stylize text like CSS is for HTML

 You can do many things like Bold, Italic and Strikethroughs like below: